By Euro Weekly News Media • 31 October 2011 • 8:41

 We also have an MRL licence (Money Laundering Regulation Licence) approved by HMRC in the UK so clients can trust the services and solutions that we supply.

-What Professionals do I require in
+What Professionals do I require in Spain after completion?

 There is no requirement for Wills in Spain, probate in Spain, Lawyers in Spain or any personal annual Tax Declarations on the property in Spain.
 You only require someone in Spain to act as the Companies fiscal representative to submit a ZERO Tax declaration each year, this service we provide to our clients.